masc-ucsc/docs/docs/pyrope/05b-statements.md

   order](02-basics.md#evaluation-order) provides more details on expressions evaluation order.

-* When used in an expression or lambda, the last statement in the code block can be an expression.
+* When used in an expression or lambda, the last statement in the lambda code block can be an expression.
+It is not needed to add the `return` keyword in this case.

-* `brk/break` vs `ret/return`: Some code blocks, not lambda, can be terminated with the `brk/break` statement.
-A `ret/return` statement terminates the lambda, not the expression code block.

 ```
 {